2021 Annual Point-in-Time (PIT) Count:

-The unsheltered homeless PIT, counting those sleeping in places not meant for human habitation, or who may be doubled-up/couch-hopping, is scheduled for the night of January 23rd (those homeless at sundown on January 23rd into the sunrise on January 24th).
-Ramsey County, in partnership with Heading Home Ramsey, is currently recruiting volunteers to assist with the unsheltered homeless count.
-We need our community's help to ensure we are able to represent our county's homelessness response need.
-Count locations and times are available from January 24th to January 31st.
+The unsheltered homeless PIT, counting those sleeping in places not meant for human habitation, or who may be doubled-up/couch-hopping, is scheduled for the night of January 27th (those homeless at sundown on January 27th into the sunrise on January 28th).
+Ramsey County, in partnership with Heading Home Ramsey, will not be recruiting volunteers to assist with the unsheltered homeless count this year.

-To anonymously collect general demographic and income information, we conduct a brief (5-10 minute) survey/interview with each person who reports experiencing homelessness the night of January 23rd through homeless outreach teams and volunteer teams.
-People interested in volunteering can sign up via the survey link: https://www.surveymonkey.com/r/2019RamseyPIT by Monday, January 21st.
+To anonymously collect general demographic and income information, we conduct a brief (5-10 minute) survey/interview with each person who reports experiencing homelessness the night of January 27th through homeless outreach teams.

-For more information regarding the PIT Count, please contact the Continuum of Care (CoC) Coordinator, Loni Aadalen, via email at [email protected].
+For more information regarding the PIT Count or to volunteer in future counts, please contact the Continuum of Care (CoC) Coordinator, Loni Aadalen, via email at [email protected].

 To view the 2021 PIT Count materials, please go here: https://www.hmismn.org/point-in-time-count